 TRAVEL BY RAIL FROM XI'AN TO CHENGDU, CAPITAL OF SICHUAN PROVINCE BY HIGH SPEED TRAIN

-Travel from the historic city Xi'An with its Terracotta Warriors in Shaanxi Province in China by modern high-speed train to Chengdu, the capital of Sichuan Province, China.
+Travel from the historic city Xi'An with its Terracotta Army in Shaanxi Province in China by high-speed train to Chengdu, the capital of Sichuan Province.
 For the 700km long route through central China, opened in 2018, the CRH high speed train takes just about 4 hours of your travel time.

 The 8 million metropolis Chengdu is the capital of the varied and scenically unique Sichuan province in the southwest of China.
 Already on the way from the modern train station to the hotel, one notices that Chengdu has a dimension of superlatives.

 From the modern Chengdu Railway Station you reach your Chengdu hotel via huge motorways, generously laid out boulevards and past modern skyscrapers.
-The short stroll through the city of Chengdu is the perfect start to get to know the bustling city of Chengdu.
-The tour ends in a local restaurant where you can enjoy the excellent Sichuan cuisine.
+The short stroll through the city of Chengdu is the perfect start to get to know this bustling city.
+The walking tour around Chengdu ends in a local restaurant where you can enjoy the excellent Sichuan cuisine.
 The Sichuan cuisine is very varied, at times spicy and the heaps of Sichuan pepper will create this unique, tingling and numbing feeling on your tongue.

 Despite the rapid development and modernization of Chengdu, you still find it, the "old" Chengdu with its countless, small, colorful side streets with traditional flea and street markets, typical hairdressing shops and local restaurants, which form an exciting contrast to modern Chengdu.

-HIGHSPEED TRAIN JOURNEY FROM CHANGEU IN SICHUAN TO KUNMING IN YUNNAN PROVINCE IN SOUTHWEST CHINA
+HIGHSPEED TRAIN JOURNEY FROM CHENGDU IN SICHUAN TO KUNMING IN YUNNAN PROVINCE IN SOUTHWEST CHINA

 In Leshan you board the train for your train journey to Kunming, capital of Yunnan Province in the very Southwest of China.
 The high-speed train ride takes you south through the rather flat Sichuan Basin before reaching the mountainous region of northern Yunnan Province.